 Italo is a privately owned railroad built to compete with the state run trains.
-You'll need to be able to print out an e-ticket to get access to the trains; you can also use Rail Europe's ticketing services while you're still at home: .
+You'll need to be able to print out an e-ticket to get access to the trains.
 Rail passes are not valid on Italo trains.

 You can, of course, just line up at a ticket window at any Italian train station and buy tickets just like everyone else.
-There are also ticket machines when the lines are long.
-But some people like to have their "big" tickets for faster trains or longer journeys in hand while in the United States.
-This will usually cost you more than just buying them at a train station, but if you find it convenient, check times and costs of European train travel in the box below.
-You can also order rail passes and some attraction tickets from this booking box from our partner Rail Europe.
+There are also ticket machines when the lines are long (and some smaller stations rely exclusively on machines, so have some cash handy).
+But some people like to have their "big" tickets for faster trains or longer journeys in hand while in the United States--but be aware that this will usually cost you more than just buying them at an Italian train station.
+You can also buy tickets through the Trenitalia official site.
+Trenitalia also offers the Trenitalia Pass.

-To learn about one of northern Italy's main lines and a compelling one for tourists, see our Torino to Trieste Rail Map.
+To learn about one of northern Italy's main lines and a compelling itinerary for tourists, see our Torino to Trieste Rail Map.

 Take a look at our interactive demonstration of an Italian departure board, where you'll learn how to deal with trains at the train station.